explosion/spaCy/website/docs/usage/rule-based-matching.md

 > #### Where corpora come from
 >
-> Corpora used to train models from scratch are often produced in academia.
-They
+> Corpora used to train pipelines from scratch are often produced in academia.
-> contain text from various sources with linguistic features labeled manually by
+> They contain text from various sources with linguistic features labeled
-> human annotators (following a set of specific guidelines).
-The corpora are
+> manually by human annotators (following a set of specific guidelines).
+The
-> then distributed with evaluation data, so other researchers can benchmark
+> corpora are then distributed with evaluation data, so other researchers can
-> their algorithms and everyone can report numbers on the same data.
-However,
+> benchmark their algorithms and everyone can report numbers on the same data.
-> most applications need to learn information that isn't contained in any
+> However, most applications need to learn information that isn't contained in
-> available corpus.
+> any available corpus.

-For example, the corpus spaCy's [English models](/models/en) were trained on defines a `PERSON` entity as just the **person name**, without titles like "Mr." or "Dr.".
+For example, the corpus spaCy's [English pipelines](/models/en) were trained on defines a `PERSON` entity as just the **person name**, without titles like "Mr." or "Dr.".
 This makes sense, because it makes it easier to resolve the entity type back to a knowledge base.
 But what if your application needs the full